 Learn how to write more compelling real estate listing descriptions and avoid some of the most common (and destructive) listing description cliches.

-If you've been a real estate agent for a while, you probably have a love-hate relationship with listing descriptions.
-They are a necessary element of a listing description.
-But if you have listed many similar homes over the years, it can be easy to fall into a rut, simply go through the motions and start falling back into predictable property description formulas.
+If you’ve been a real estate agent for a while, you probably have a love-hate relationship with listing descriptions.
+If you have listed many similar homes over the years, it can be easy to fall into a rut, simply go through the motions, and fall back into predictable property description formulas.

-So how can you make sure that your listing descriptions are always good, even when you don't have a lot of creativity at the moment?
+So how can you ensure that your listing descriptions are always top-quality, even when you’re not feeling very creative?

-In this article, we'll go over a number of strategies that can help you write better, more eye-catching, and compelling property descriptions every single time.
+In this article, we’ll go over several strategies that can help you write better, more eye-catching, and compelling property descriptions every time.

-While you do want to provide enough details about the property to inform potential buyers, you should do so in a way that helps your property sell faster.
+You want to provide enough details about the property to inform potential buyers in a way that helps your property sell faster.
 Anybody can list the features of a home and call it a day.
-In fact, I'm sure you've noticed that that's exactly what the majority of real estate agents do.
+In fact, I’m sure you’ve noticed that that’s exactly what the majority of real estate agents do.

-The problem with that approach is that it causes listing descriptions to look boring and samey, and wastes a great opportunity to persuade buyers to spend more time paying attention to your property.
+The problem with that approach is that it causes listing descriptions to look boring and same-y.
+You’ll lose a great opportunity to persuade buyers to spend more time paying attention to your property.